 In some instances, the Utilization Management staff is authorized to render an administrative denial decision to participating providers based only on contractual terms, benefits or eligibility.
-Late authorization, or not providing clinical information as requested, will result in an administrative adverse determination, and does not allow the provider to appeal.
+Late authorization or not providing clinical information as requested will result in an administrative adverse determination, which the provider is not permitted to appeal.

-Only a Longevity Health Plan Medical Director, or delegated physician, may render an adverse determination (denial) based on medical necessity, but he/she may also decide based on administrative guidelines.
-When making a decision based on medical necessity, the Plan requests necessary information, including pertinent clinical information from the treating provider, to allow the Medical Director to make appropriate determinations.
+Only a Longevity Medical Director or delegated physician may render an adverse determination (denial) based on medical necessity, but he/she may also decide based on administrative guidelines.
+When rendering a decision based on medical necessity, Longevity requests necessary information, including pertinent clinical information from the treating provider, to allow the Medical Director to make appropriate determinations.
 The Medical Director may suggest an alternative Covered Service to the requesting provider.
-If the Medical Director makes a determination to deny or limit an admission, procedure, service or extension of stay, Longevity Health Plan notifies the facility or provider's office of the denial of service.
-Notices are issued to the provider, the member, or the member's authorized representative documenting the original denied request and the alternative approved service, along with the process for appeal, according to CMS guidelines
+If the Medical Director makes a determination to deny or limit an admission, procedure, service or extension of stay, Longevity notifies the facility or provider's office of the denial of service.

+Notices are issued to the provider, the member or the member's authorized representative documenting the original denied request and the alternative approved service, along with the process for appeal, in accordance with CMS guidelines.

 Longevity Health Plan employees are not compensated for denial of services.

-The PCPs or Attending Physician may contact the Medical Director by telephone to discuss decisions only before an adverse determination is rendered.
+The PCP or Attending Physician may contact the Medical Director by telephone to discuss decisions only before an adverse determination is rendered.
 After the adverse determination is rendered the decision may not be changed unless an appeal is initiated.